-We are still under section one of the four sections of our course and a preliminary survey of the principal factors of the geography of Palestine will be below.

-We have already noticed that the country can be divided into four great sections of the all of which run the entire length of the country from the north of the south.
+We are still under section one of the four sections of our course survey of the principal factors of the geography of Palestine will be helpful.
+We have already noticed that the country can be divided into four great sections all of which run the entire length of the country from the north of the south.

 The first of these is the Maritime Plaine - A fairly flat district one hundred to two hundred feet above sea-level and very fertile, it is broken only by the Mt.
-Carmel North of Mt.
-Carmel it is only narrow and closed in by the steep mountain walls of Syria, this region is known as Phoenicia.
+Carmel.
+Notth of Mt.
+Carmel it is only narrow and closed in by the steep mountain walls of Syria, this region is known as Pheenicia.